needle-mirror/com.unity.netcode/Documentation~/ghost-spawning.md

 It is possible to load at runtime a sub-scene with pre-spawned ghosts while you are already `in-game`.
 The pre-spawned ghosts will be automatically handled and synchronized.
 It also possible to unload sub-scenes that contains pre-spawned ghosts on demand.
 Netcode for Entities will handle that automatically, and the server will stop reporting the pre-spawned ghosts for sections the client has unloaded.

->![NOTE] Pre-spawned ghost when baked become `Disabled` (the `Disable` tag is added to the entity at baking time).
+>[!NOTE] Pre-spawned ghost when baked become `Disabled` (the `Disable` tag is added to the entity at baking time).
 The entity is re-enabled after the scene is loaded and the serialization baseline has been calculated.

 You can get more information about the pre-spawned ghost synchronization flow, by checking the API documentation:
 - [ClientPopulatePrespawnedGhostsSystem](https://docs.unity3d.com/Packages/com.unity.netcode@latest/index.html?subfolder=/api/Unity.NetCode.ClientPopulatePrespawnedGhostsSystem.html)